-The estate is located in the community Schweigen-Rechtenbach (area Southern Wine Route) in the German wine-growing region palatinate
+The estate is located in the commune of Schweigen-Rechtenbach (Southern Wine Route area) in the German wine-growing region palatinate

-, It was founded in 1964 by Friedel and Günter Scheu initially as a mixed farm for agriculture and Rebveredelung with then less one hectare of vineyards.
-Since the year 2009 it is led by Klaus Scheu.
-In the summer of 2015, the construction of a new wine store was completed.
-The modern building is used in addition to tastings for events.
-The vineyards cover 14 hectares of vineyards in the individual situation Schweigener Sonnenberg
+, It was founded in 1964 by Friedel and Günter Scheu initially as a mixed company for agriculture and vine processing with less than one hectare of vines at that time.
+It has been managed by Klaus Scheu since 2009.
+The construction of a new vinotheque was completed in summer 2015.
+In addition to tastings, the modern building is also used for events.
+The vineyards cover 14 hectares of vineyards in the individual Schweigener Sonnenberg

-, The varieties Riesling (around one third), Pinot Blanc, Pinot Gris, Spätburgunder, Scheurebe and Gewürztraminer are cultivated with a plant density of around 6,000 vines per hectare.
-The majority of the area is located on the French territory in Alsace in the sub-areas Raedling and Strohlenberg, which earned the owner the name "The Border Crosser", which should also refer to the style and aging of the wines.
+, The varieties Riesling (around a third), Pinot Blanc, Pinot Gris, Pinot Noir, Scheurebe and Gewürztraminer are cultivated with a planting density of around 6,000 vines per hectare.
+The majority of the area is located on the French territory in Alsace in the sub-areas Raedling and Strohlenberg, which earned the owner the name "The frontier worker", which should also refer to the style and expansion of the wines.

-made of oak wood.
-They are marketed in the lines Gutsweine, Ortsweine (best vineyards) and Lagenweine (best plots).
-A special feature is the named after the grandfather of today's manager wine "Philipp Cuntz".
-This discovered a vine in the vineyards, which differed significantly in terms of appearance and taste of the wine.
-After propagation, this wine is pressed from it since.
-The customer structure is subdivided into private customers (30%), commerce (60%) and gastronomy (10%).
-An export takes place to Belgium, Netherlands, Sweden, Switzerland, USA and Japan.
-The winery is a member of the Vereinigung Südpfalz ConneXion.
+Most of the consistently reduced grapes with an average of 45 hl / ha are harvested by hand in several passes.
+The vinification takes place traditionally.
+The wines are made of 80% stainless steel, the rest in made from oak wood.
+They are marketed in the lines of estate wines, local wines (best vineyards) and site wines (best plots).
+A specialty is the wine named "Philipp Cuntz" after the grandfather of today's manager.
+This discovered a vine in the vineyards, which differed significantly in the appearance and taste of the wine.
+After growing, this wine has been made from it ever since.
+The customer structure is divided into private customers (30%), retail (60%) and catering (10%).
+Exports are made to Belgium, the Netherlands, Sweden, Switzerland, the USA and Japan.
+The winery is a member of the Association Südpfalz ConneXion.